 For many students, studying abroad is the first real experience of living away from home.
 It gives them the opportunity to spread their wings and ease into adult life.
-All students have the choice to either live in dorms provided by the university or to opt for off-campus accommodation.
+All students have the choice to either live on-campus vs off-campus accommodation.

 Both these choices have their own pros and cons and studying abroad adds another level of complexity to the entire On-campus VS Off-campus mix.
 So, it can be difficult to determine which one is best for you.
 This article discusses how living on-campus vs living off-campus compares and contrasts.